Carolina Panthers hire NFL’s first openly transgender cheerleader

 (The Hill) – The Carolina Panthers have hired the NFL’s first openly transgender cheerleader.

-Justine Lindsay announced her new gig in a recent Instagram post, saying she has joined the team’s Topcats cheerleading team.
+Justine Lindsay announced her new gig in a recent Instagram post, saying she has joined the North Carolina team’s Topcats cheerleading team.

 “Cats Out the Bag you are looking at the newest member of the Carolina Panthers TopCats Cheerleader’s @topcats as the first Transgender female,” Lindsay wrote in her Instagram post.
 “I would like to thank the beautiful and talented dancers who supported me along the way alumni TopCats family and friends for your love and support.
 I would not have gotten to this moment in my life if it wasn’t for the support.”